Share on facebook

 8. For a romantic courtyard: Amour Restaurant

 Make your reservation quick.
 This restaurant, downstairs in the Hotel Amour, is about as romantic as they come, with a distinct West Coast carefree vibe.
 Amour Restaurant is warm and feels a bit like a living room turned restaurant.
 The cozy banquette-tables line walls of packed bookshelves and the private courtyard is jungle-like and jovial.
-The menu of French-Italian options, plus a few outliers (like a cheeseburger), will do just the trick. — 8 Rue de Navarin, 75009
+The menu of French-Italian options will do just the trick. — 8 Rue de Navarin, 75009

 9. For a dark wine bar: Compagnie des vins surnaturels

 Small plates, cheese boards, wine, cozy couches, dim lighting.
 These are the elements that together make Compagnie des vins surnaturels.
 It’s not cheap, but it’s certainly not expensive.
 You’ll be sipping on excellent wines served by waiters who actually know about wine.
-You’ll be dining on carefully curated products, elegantly served.
-Best of all, they take reservations.
-Send an email to reserve your seats around a low table and look forward to your Valentine’s Day bubbly. — 7 rue Lobineau, 75006
+You’ll be dining on carefully curated products, elegantly served. — 7 rue Lobineau, 75006

 10. For an old-world throw-back: Le Coupe-chou